Payroll for Nonprofits: An Easy Guide for Employers

-You may want to use payroll software or service to manage your tax withholdings and payments; many providers offer discounted rates to nonprofits.
-We suggest you consider Gusto, as its small business payroll software ensures that all local, state, and federal payroll taxes are calculated, filed, and paid automatically.
-Plus, it offers an unlimited number of pay runs.
-Get started for free today.
+You may want to use a payroll software or service to manage your tax withholdings and payments; many providers offer discounted rates to nonprofits.
+We recommend using Gusto—besides ensuring all local, state, and federal payroll taxes are calculated, filed, and paid, it can help keep track of fundraising, employees’ wages, and paychecks.
+It also has an extensive customer support system and resources, helping ensure that you’re on top of everything, from hiring to onboarding.

 How Payroll for Nonprofits Works